 With its rather good torque and small wheels of 12 inches, this bicycle can pretty much speed up quickly and there’s no need for a push.

 Pedals would be useful in this regard for uphill surfaces since it is fixed to slow speed for uphill climbs.

 I wasn’t very keen on trying it out on uphill surfaces since it would mean I’ll have to carry or walk it back as soon as the battery runs out.
 I think this is the only downside of this bicycle not having pedals.

-But then again, there are also a number things that makes investing in on the Jetson Bolt worth it.
-One is that the bike is made up for lightweight material, from its frame to its components which include the chain, cranks, pedals, chain rings, derailleur, cassette, and many others.
+But then again, there are also a number of things that make investing in on the Jetson Bolt worth it.
+One is that the bike is made up of lightweight material, from its frame to its components which include the chain, cranks, pedals, chainrings, derailleur, cassette, and many others.
 Also, these parts don’t require maintenance and they’re quite easy to adjust for your riding comfort and manageability.

 With the lesser parts, this bicycle is much cheaper than its competitions.
 Despite the lower price however, it maintained a high quality due to the selection of materials along with the electrical components.

 A suspension would have made the bicycle a lot smoother on uneven surfaces however it’s nearly impossible to hit a suspension system in this particular price range.
 Also, the bicycle comes with a plush seat along with a pair or wide tires which delivers a smooth sail of a ride.
 For extra comfort, you can always add a suspension seat or change with a more comfortable saddle.

 Honestly, the Jetson Bolt e-bike is worth the money.
 It lets you ride on a bicycle that functions as an electric scooter.